Blog

 Sumter County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is February 6 and first fall frost is December 6.

-Sumter County County sits in USDA Zone 9b.
+Sumter County sits in USDA Zone 9b.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Sumter County County's climate?
+Can Ageratum grow in Sumter County's climate?

 🌱